damianhakert/damianhakert.github.io/source/posts/2016-08-12-five-principles-that-make-it-easier-for-people-to-love-your-company-culture.html.md

 committed to it.

-We also try to make it very easy for our users and team to understand our processes, for example by having our [handbook] and [strategy] out in the open.
+We also try to make it very easy for our users and team to understand our processes, for example by having our [Handbook] and [strategy] out in the open.
 If people have access to clear information about who we are and how we work, they can become better ambassadors for GitLab.